-In this tutorial we will show you how to install and configuration of DNSCrypt on your OpenWrt router.
+In this tutorial, we will show you how to install and configuration of DNSCrypt on your OpenWrt router.
 For those of you who didn’t know, DNSCrypt is a tool for securing communications between a client and a DNS resolver using elliptic-curve cryptography in the same way the SSL turns HTTP web traffic into HTTPS encrypted Web traffic.
-With DNSCrypt it can preventing spying, spoofing, and man-in-the-middle attacks or even bypass DNS censorship from ISP that using DNSLeak.
+With DNSCrypt it can prevent spying, spoofing, and man-in-the-middle attacks or even bypass DNS censorship from ISPs that use DNSLeak.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, I will show you through the step by step installation DNSCrypt on a OpenWrt.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+The installation is quite simple and assumes you are running in the root account, I will show you the step-by-step installation DNSCrypt on an OpenWrt.

 Install DNSCrypt on OpenWrt

 Step 1.
 Installing DNSCrypt.